 Olympics-Athletes should continue to prepare for competition, U.S. committee says

-Those disruptions she said are likely to continue.
+"We are certainly enormously supportive of everyone finding support structure and infrastructure where they feel safe."
+SIGNIFICANT DISRUPTION

+Hirshland conceded the outbreak has caused significant disruption to Olympic qualifying events, which she said was likely to continue.
+The U.S. swimming (June 21-28), gymnastics (June 25-28) and track and field (June 21-28) trials have so far not been impacted, but many others including wrestling, rowing, canoe and shooting have been postponed.

 "Our teams are working very hard to partner with each sport and national governing body and the athletes from those sports to determine how to adapt team selection and selection criteria so we are prepared for a variety of potential outcomes," said Hirshland.
+The USOPC said it has been in almost constant contact with the IOC and that so far no athletes had tested positive for the COVID-19 virus.

+As with most sports impacted by the coronavirus, the USOPC is running through various scenarios.
+So far no specific deadline for making a decision on whether or not to take part in the Tokyo Games has been put in place and the USOPC said it will take guidance from the medical community.

+"We are trying to be as prepared as we can be for any variety of potential outcomes," said Hirshland.
+"We are focused on Tokyo 2020 and will continue to be.
+As long as that possibility stays ahead of us we will do everything we can to not give up on our athletes...
+"Our priority, and frankly we view it as our obligation to the athletes we serve, is to be ready if there is an opportunity for them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)